mendesCode/mendesCode/README.md

 ## Hi!
-I'm Lucas Mendes, a Full Stack developer who is completely in love with programming and to improve myself more and more
+I'm Lucas Mendes, a Full Stack developer in completely love with programming and improving myself more and more

 <div align="center">
   <a href="https://github.com/mendesCode">